 To request a name/pronoun change:

-Requests will be handled confidentially and processed typically within 5–7 business days, though older articles may require additional time.
+Requests will be handled confidentially and processed typically within 5–7 business days (older articles may require additional time).

-Errors such as misspellings, incorrect initials, or incorrect degrees should be handled through our standard post-publication corrections process and not via the name change request form.
+Reporting name errors (misspellings, incorrect initials, incorrect degrees) should be handled through the standard post-publication corrections process and not via the name change request form.

 For any questions about authorship, changes to author information, or name/pronoun updates, please contact the editorial office.
 We aim to handle all authorship matters with transparency, inclusivity, and fairness.